2 Data Manipulation

 # EIV_moisture <dbl>, EIV_soilreaction <dbl>, EIV_nutrients <dbl>, TWI <dbl>

-You can also define range of variables between two of them.
+You can also define a range of variables between two of them.

 data %>%